adam-gruer/roweb2/content/blog/2018-12-05-learngganimate.md

 - 🐱 [Emi Tanaka](https://github.com/emitanaka) 🐦
 [@statsgen](https://twitter.com/statsgen)

-During the whole process, Adam took charge and made it easier for us to work together.
+During the whole process, Adam 🧔🏻took charge and made it easier for us to work together 🥳.

 ## What we did